homjxi0e/ReaCOM/Classes/rundll32.md

 ## Author bohops

-Rundll32 is a tool was created by Microsoft Service, the purpose of Rundll32 tool is use libraries DLL in an operating system, and one of the features in a Rundll32 tool is It grants users simulationn session with functions in DLLs.
+Rundll32 is a tool was created by Microsoft Service, the purpose of Rundll32 tool is to use libraries DLL in an operating system, and one of the features in a Rundll32 tool is It grants users simulationn session with functions in DLLs.

 Synopsis: